JHG777000/builder/Manual.md

 	 Give a URL to a buildfile for a project to be downloaded and built.

 The url\_to_src value must be set in the buildfile.
-Will download a project only once, however, will update a project by deleting and redownloading the current downloaded source, if the downloaded buildfile's project version is less than the online one.
+Will download a project only once, however, will update a project by deleting and redownloading the current downloaded source, if the downloaded buildfile's project version is less than the online buildfile's project version.

 ### -d, --download_project

 	 Download the project from the given buildfile, build with the given buildfile.

    The url\_to\_src value must be set in the buildfile.
 Also, after the url\_to_src value is set, the resources directory becomes the  downloaded source directory.
-Will download a project only once, and will not update automatically.
+Will download a project only once, however, will update a project by deleting and redownloading the current downloaded source, if the version stored in the downloaded project version file is less than the downloaded buildfile's project version.

 ### -a, --allow\_extern_exec